 Before I could stop myself, my stomach heaved painfully and I bent over the trash can full of used paper towels.
 I literally puked out everything that was left in my stomach, which was pretty much nothing except for yellow acidic liquid, until I was dry heaving with tears running down my face in messy streaks.

 I felt extremely humiliated and ashamed.
 And it wasn’t even my fault.

 An event this gross and cruel, I would never wish on anyone.

 Although I didn’t get raped, I felt ultimately sickened by just the idea of something like that happening to women all around the world.
 Those who did these disgusting acts to women are sick bastards that all deserve to have their penis’ cut off, cooked, and fed to them.

 Heaving one last time, I quickly washed my entire face with water and the antibacterial soap that was provided by the airport.
-The hand soap was really harsh on my face but I am willing to take that over all the semen and piss on my skin.
+The hand soap was really harsh on my face, but I am willing to take that over all the semen and piss on my body.

 No one dared to approach to dry their hands.